 Alexandra Migoya, Co-Founder & Director Alexandra received her BA in Spanish and English Literature from Cornell University, magna cum laude, and is a graduate of Georgetown University Law Center.
 Previously, Alexandra Migoya worked for over 10 years as a corporate lawyer with firms in New York and Washington, D.C. as well as in-house counsel to Verisign Inc. Alexandra is a prize-winning author of short-fiction related to Latin American culture and her recent publication credits include a comparative article on French and American feminism published with Palgrave McMillan.
 Her poetry translations from Spanish to English have been published in Twentieth Century Latin American Poetry: A Bilingual Anthology.
 Alexandra previously taught English Literature as an adjunct professor at Montgomery College in Takoma Park, Maryland and a member of the American Council on the Teaching of Foreign Languages.
 She is on the Board of Directors of Company E in Washington, D.C.

-Francisco Revert, Lead Teacher and Director
+Francisco Revert, Lead Teacher

 Hailing from Andalucía, Spain, educator, composer, pianist and guitarist Francisco (Fran) Revert brings a wonderful set of musical talents to Isabella and Ferdinand –quite literally the Pied Piper of Spanish!
 Fran has a Bachelor’s degree in Music Language and Theory from the Professional Conservatory of Music in Jaen, Spain.
 He also has done significant coursework in Piano Interpretation, studying with some of the best master teachers in Spain.
 For the last 10 years Fran has been being teaching music in private and classroom settings both abroad and in the U.S. including piano, vocals, composition and arrangement, production, mixing and recording instruction.
 He has taught at iMUTE (Music and Technology Institute) and at the ECAM School of Cinema in Spain.
 Fran is a gifted music producer and has created music for a number of films, TV programs and well-known artists in the U.S. and Europe.
 He is a winner of the Joan Baptista Cabrera award in Spain for Best Music Composition (1992, 1996) and published “Music Resources for the Classroom” (Volumes 1 and 2, Ed.
 MAD, 1997, Spain).
 Aside from his many activities and accomplishments, teaching children remains Fran’s primary passion.

-Maira Abasto Vega, Lead Teacher/DELE Specialist
+Maira Abasto Vega, Lead Teacher/DELE Specialist and Director

 A native of La Paz, Bolivia, Maira comes to Isabella & Ferdinand with a passion for children, education and Spanish language culture.
 Maira began her career as a French and English teacher and later became a lawyer in Bolivia.
 She received a diploma from the Nancy University and a DEUG from Stendhal (Grenoble, France) in Foreign Language Studies (French, English and Portuguese), a Bachelor's in French, as well as Primary and Secondary Studies from the Colegio Franco Boliviano "Alcyde D orbigny" in La Paz, Bolivia, and then later on, after teaching French to children for several years, she went back to school and received a law degree from the Pontificia Universidad Católica Boliviana in La Paz.
 Her passion for teaching and education never waned and she decided in 2011 to update her language teaching to include her mother tongue: Spanish, and get back to what she loves most - language teaching and children!
 In 2015 Maira received a Masters in Education from Strayer University, summa cum laude, and in 2014 she became certified in the DELE exam by the Instituto Cervantes.
 She has taught Spanish at the French Academy in Virginia and joins Isabella & Ferdinand to devote herself full time to teaching Spanish to children in the Washington, DC area